equinor/neqsim/README.md

 NeqSim sorce code is downloaded by cloning the library to your local computer, or forked to your private reprository.

 ## Running the tests
-THe test files are written in JUnit5 and placed in the [test directory](https://github.com/equinor/neqsimsource/tree/master/src/test).
+The test files are written in JUnit5 and placed in the [test directory](https://github.com/equinor/neqsimsource/tree/master/src/test).
 All test have to be passed before merging to the master.
 Test code shuld be written for all new code added to the project.

 ## Deployment
 THe NeqSim source code is compiled and distributed as a Java library.